seniorjoinu/ic-stable-memory/docs/migration.md

 ```

 Migration to `ic-stable-memory` takes **two** canister upgrades.
 During the first one you transfer all your data from
-`std` collection into stable ones.
-During the second upgrade you clean up the migrating code.
+`std` collections into stable ones.
+During the second upgrade you clean up the migration code.

 ### First upgrade
 ```rust